How to Solve Your Volume Recruitment Issues, Fast

 4. Become laser-focused on candidate quality and relevance

-A shortage of talent for volume campaigns is one of the top three challenges facing APAC-based organisations and one of the top talent issues keeping HR leaders awake at night.
 Once again, talent technology is your friend.
 Leverage smart tools to pre-screen candidates, remembering to put a focus on diversity.
-Avoid setting arbitrary bars like X degree or X years of experience required, and instead, gain an understanding of the challenges presented by the job.
+Avoid setting arbitrary benchmarks like 'X degree' or 'X years of experience required', and instead, gain an understanding of the challenges presented by the job.
 More so find a tech solution that helps you review and assess the cultural and motivational fit of your applicants to your business, and even review their personality traits to understand if they will lend themselves well to success.

 5. Maintain a high-end candidate experience